FARSICKNESS is a rough translation of the German word, fernweh. It means the opposite of homesickness (heimweh) — a yearning for distant places.

 - Book Reviews: Reviews of books in which place plays a central role.

 Four Questions on Farsickness is an interview series with creative writers for whom place is essential to their work.

 As for me…

 I grew up on four continents; my family moved, on average, once a year.
 Now I’m a writer who works in multiple genres, and have since I completed a dual master’s thesis in fiction and poetry at New York University’s Creative Writing Program.
-My creative nonfiction and poems appear in AGNI, Alaska Quarterly Review, TriQuarterly, Prairie Schooner, American Poetry Review, Hayden’s Ferry Review, Arts & Letters, and The Common, among other journals; my book of poems, Mapmaking (BkMk Press/New Letters), won the John Ciardi Prize; and my work as a freelance journalist, travel writer, and book reviewer has appeared in publications that include The New York Times.
+My creative nonfiction and poems appear in AGNI, Colorado Review, Alaska Quarterly Review, TriQuarterly, Prairie Schooner, American Poetry Review, Hayden’s Ferry Review, Arts & Letters, and The Common, among other journals; my book of poems, Mapmaking (BkMk Press/New Letters), won the John Ciardi Prize; and my work as a freelance journalist, travel writer, and book reviewer has appeared in publications that include The New York Times.
 For more, please visit my website, meganharlan.com.

 Email: megan (at) farsickness (dot) (com).